ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

     Figure 1: Casting a pot in clay.

+The casting operators (int) and (double) are used right next to a number or variable to create a temporary value converted to a different data type.
+For example,  ``(double) 1/3`` which will give a double result instead of an int one.
 Run this code to find how Java handles division and what casting can do to the results.
+Notice what happens when you divide an int by an int or an int by a double or an int casted to a double divided by an int.

 .. activecode:: lcct1
    :language: java